madenorth/generator-spwebpart/README.md

 * Open a cmd window and cd into the directory you cloned into
 * type: npm link
 * Create a new directory that you want to scaffold the application into
-* cd into this location
+* cd into the newly created directory
 * Type yo spwebpart to start the yeoman generator